friend1ws/pmsignature/README.md

 ### Estimate the parameters

-When you want to set the number of mutation signature as 3, type the following command:
+When you want to set the number of mutation signature as 3, type the following command (see also ?getPMSignature):

 ```
 Param <- getPMSignature(G, K = 3)
 ```

 If you want to add the background signature, then after obtaining the background probability, perform the estimation.
-Currently, we only provide the background data for the "independent" and "full" model with 3 and 5 flanking bases.
+Currently, we only provide the background data for the "independent" and "full" model with 3, 5, 7 and 9 flanking bases (see also ?readBGFile).

 ```
 BG_prob <- readBGFile(G)